kirill-grouchnikov/nova/README.md

 What do we have here?
 Simple boolean attributes were "copied" as they were.
 The `android:statusBarColor` has `tools:targetApi` to mark that this attribute was added in version 21 of the platform

-The more interesting part if our `actionModeStyle`.
+The more interesting part is our `actionModeStyle`.
 In the Nova snippet it is an inline style with no explicit parent.
 When Nova converts this DSL snippet into the "traditional" world, it does two things:

 * Creates a separate `<style>` for action mode
 * Finds the right parent for it based on the parent theme being used (`Theme.Material.Light`) in our case.